On the logical and computational properties of the Vitali covering theorem: Discussion and conclusion

 In conclusion, second-order arithmetic uses codes to talk about \emph{certain} objects of a given (higher-order) class, like continuous or measurable functions.
 However, to know that the $\L_{2}$-development based on codes has the same scope or generality as the original theory, one needs the guarantee that every (higher-order) object has a code.
 Second-order arithmetic can apparently provide this guarantee in the case of continuous functions, \emph{but not in the case of measurable functions}.
 Put another way, \emph{proving} that second-order arithmetic can fully express measure theory, seriously transcends second-order arithmetic.

-\begin{ack}\rm Our research was supported by the John Templeton Foundation, the Alexander von Humboldt Foundation, LMU Munich (via the Excellence Initiative and the Center for Advanced Studies of LMU), and the University of Oslo.
+\begin{ack}\rm We thank the anonymous referee for the many helpful suggestions that have markedly improved the paper.
+Our research was supported by the John Templeton Foundation, the Alexander von Humboldt Foundation, LMU Munich (via the Excellence Initiative and the Center for Advanced Studies of LMU), and the University of Oslo.
 We express our gratitude towards these institutions.
 We thank Ulrich Kohlenbach, Karel Hrbacek, and Anil Nerode for their valuable advice.
+We thank Emil Je\v{r}\'{a}bek for the answer provided in \cite{jeranimo}.
 Opinions expressed in this paper do not necessarily reflect those of the John Templeton Foundation. \end{ack}